ScottLogic/iOS8-day-by-day/02-sharing-extension/02-sharing-extension.md

 The major part of a sharing extension is its visual appearance, and as such you're provided with a subclass of `SLComposeServiceViewController` and a storyboard.
-The default appearance of `SLComposeServiceViewController` gives you a lot of sensible behaviour (including a character count, image display, text entry, post and cancel buttons) and fits in with the iOS UI.
-In this example we're going to stick with this default behaviour.
+The default appearance of `SLComposeServiceViewController` gives you a lot of sensible behavior (including a character count, image display, text entry, post and cancel buttons) and fits in with the iOS UI.
+In this example we're going to stick with this default behavior.

 In addition to the standard `UIViewController` methods, `SLComposeServiceViewController` has some methods and properties associated with the lifecycle of a share-sheet